-The Allocations Development Plan Document (DPD) will review undeveloped Local Plan housing and employment allocations and allocate land for housing and employment to meet the District's growth requirements.
+The Allocations Development Plan Document (DPD) will review undeveloped Local Plan housing and employment allocations and allocate land for these and other uses to meet the District's growth requirements.

 The Proposals Map will illustrate on an Ordnance Survey based map all the policies and proposals set out in Development Plan Documents (DPDs).